TPEs: Manufacturing a Range of Products Using Thermoplastic Elastomers

 • Pads used in road construction and railways

-The ability to finely tune the physical and mechanical characteristics of TPEs, along with their extensive spectrum of attributes, has precipitated the swift evolution of their applications.
-Within TPEs, the service temperature and mechanical properties can be tailored by selecting the right components.
+The ability to finely tune the physical and mechanical characteristics of Thermoplastic Elastomers, along with their extensive spectrum of attributes, has precipitated the swift evolution of their applications.
+Within Thermoplastic Elastomers, the service temperature and mechanical properties can be tailored by selecting the right components.
 Additionally, other properties including resistance to light, heat, ultraviolet radiation, electrical and thermal conductivity, as well as chemical resilience, can be achieved.
-The convergence of these factors has propelled TPEs to exhibit greater yearly consumption growth compared to other polymers.
+The convergence of these factors has propelled Thermoplastic Elastomers to exhibit greater yearly consumption growth compared to other polymers.